cjcheng22/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project:
-### Purpose: To help Louise with her decisions on which months and how much goal to set, in order to maximize her chances on the fundraising campaign fo her play, Fever by visulalizing the campaign outcome analysis.
+### Purpose: To help Louise with her decisions on which months and how much goal to set, in order to maximize her chances on the fundraising campaign for her play, Fever by visualizing the campaign outcome analysis.
 #### Background: Louise’s play Fever came close to its fundraising goal in a short amount of time.
 Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
 Using the Kickstarter dataset that you’ve already combed through, you’ll visualize campaign outcomes based on their launch dates and their funding goals.
 You’ll then submit a written report based on your analysis and the visualizations you create.

 ## Analysis and Challenges:

 ### Analysis of Outcomes Based on Launch Date
 #### This analysis bases percantage of the successful vs failed vs canceled campaigns by the month of years.
-This helps to understand which month of the year is ideal for starting a fundraiding campaign.
+This helps to understand which month of the year is ideal
+for starting a fundraiding campaign.
 ![Theater_Outcomes_vs_Launch](/resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals